jonnonz1/nz-statute-book/acts/public/1971/gaming-duties-act-1971.md

 ### 4 Totalisator duty
 (1) A totalisator duty is payable to the Crown at the rate of 1.33% of betting profits.
-(2) Betting profits for totalisator racing betting, sports betting, and fixed-odds racing betting is calculated in accordance with the formula:amounts − refunds − winning dividendswhere—amountsis the total of all amounts received by the Agency or its agents (including the net return from bets laid off) for—refundsis the amount of refunds paidwinning dividendsis the amount of all winning dividends paid out in respect of amounts described above.
+(2) Betting profits for totalisator racing betting, sports betting, and fixed-odds racing betting is calculated in accordance with the formula:amounts − refunds − winning dividendswhere—amountsis the total of all amounts received by TAB NZ or its agents (including the net return from bets laid off) for—refundsis the amount of refunds paidwinning dividendsis the amount of all winning dividends paid out in respect of amounts described above.
   (a) totalisator racing betting:
   (b) sports betting:
   (c) fixed-odds racing betting

-### 5 Board must provide returns and pay duty
+### 5 TAB NZ must provide returns and pay duty
-(1) The Board must, no later than the 20th day of each month,— (a) provide to the Commissioner a return in the prescribed form of the totalisator duty payable by the Board for all racing betting and sports betting on events for which results have been declared during the previous month; and
+(1) TAB NZ must, no later than the 20th day of each month,— (a) provide to the Commissioner a return in the prescribed form of the totalisator duty payable by TAB NZ for all racing betting and sports betting on events for which results have been declared during the previous month; and
   (b) pay the amount of that duty to the Commissioner.
 (2) For the purposes of subsection (1), if an event is held over 2 or more days, the event must be regarded as having been held in the month in which the last day occurs.
-(3) Totalisator duty payable by the Board constitutes a debt due and payable to the Crown by the Board.
+(3) Totalisator duty payable by TAB NZ constitutes a debt due and payable to the Crown by TAB NZ.

 ### 6 Payment of totalisator duty by racing club
 [Repealed]